Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?: Experiments

 \section{Experiments}

-The experiments were conducted on a Ubuntu workstation with 2.40GHz Intel(R) Xeon(R) CPU E5-2680 and 256GB main memory; the algorithms are implemented in Matlab R2019b.
-The codes have been archived in \url{https://github.com/anon68/lightweight}.
-We show the experimental results for $k$-center/means clustering with outliers; the results for $k$-median are quite similar to those of $k$-means.
+All the experiments were conducted on a Ubuntu workstation with 2.40GHz Intel(R) Xeon(R) CPU E5-2680 and 256GB main memory.
+The algorithms were implemented in Matlab R2020b, and our code is available at \href{https://github.com/h305142/lightweight-clustering}{https://github.com/h305142/lightweight-clustering}